Reflection on gratitude: understand its value - Your news and entertainment website

 A practical example of this impact can be found in the daily infusion of positive energies, which becomes more intense when we do a simple message of gratitude for life part of our status or morning reflection.
 The act of gratitude can increase self-esteem and improve mood, as we recognize the good things around us instead of focusing on the negative.

-Gratitude, by its nature, reduces the tendency for people to compare themselves destructively with others, thus promoting a greater appreciation for what they have.
+Gratitude, by its nature, reduces people's tendency to compare themselves destructively to others, thus promoting greater appreciation for what they have.
 Healthy comparison, in turn, encourages contentment and decreases feelings of envy.

 Furthermore, there is a correlation between gratitude and better social relationships.
 Grateful people tend to be seen as more likable and trustworthy, opening doors to new relationships and strengthening existing ones.
 This is part of how gratitude reflects not only our internal world, but the way we interact with the external world and are perceived in it.